Uncle-Uee/jellyfish-lite/README.md

 A Unity Scriptable Object Workflow SDK inspired by Ryan Hipple's Unite 2017 talk "Game Architecture with Scriptable Objects".
 I hope this SDK helps you the way it helps me.

+JellyFish-Lite comes in two flavors
++ JellyFish-Lite and
++ JellyFish-Lite Core.<br>

+JellyFish-Lite is the complete package that contains all addons and plugins. <br>
+JellyFish-Lite Core is minimal package that only contains the core Scriptable Object Architecture Structure giving you the user the choose the option to extend its functionality with the available addons, additionally add your own or third plugins, tools or scripts to either package to make your own version of JellyFish-Lite.

 ![JellyFish Astronaut](https://w.wallhaven.cc/full/g8/wallhaven-g8dm6e.jpg)

 # Features